emotion-analysis-project/SemEval2025-Task11/data/README.md

 ## Dataset Information

-The datasets contain text instances in multiple languages, along with their annotations for various emotions.
-It is structured to support tasks related to text-based emotion detection.
-We provide samples from the training, and development (dev) sets.
+Our dataset collection includes datasets in multiple languages.
+The datasets are designed for research on text-based emotion detection and related tasks, and contain text instances along with their annotations for various emotions.
+We provide samples from the training and development (dev) sets.

 ### Languages Included